top of page

 With a deep interest in attachment, neuroscience, sensory somatic psychotherapy, and developmental trauma, Danielle is committed to ongoing learning.
 She has completed TraumaPlay training with Paris Goodyear-Brown, trained as a Level 1 Breath Body Mind facilitator with Breath Body Mind Institute™ , offering breathwork workshops for both children and adults.
 Additionally, she also has also trained as a Creative Mindfulness practitioner for children.
 Danielle blends these therapeutic approaches into her play therapy sessions.

-Danielle specialises in supporting children and familes with developmental trauma and sensory differences.
-This stems from her to training in Sensory Attachment Intervention (SAI), an integrative approach that helps children regulate through sensory and attachment-focused activities.
-Danielle offers an intervention that is designed to support both children and adults in achieving emotional regulation.
+Danielle specialises in supporting children and families impacted by developmental trauma and sensory differences.
+Her work is informed by training in Sensory Attachment Intervention (SAI), an integrative approach that supports regulation through sensory-based and attachment-focused experiences.
+This intervention is designed to help both children and adults strengthen their capacity for emotional regulation.

-Currently, Danielle is further expanding her expertise by completing Autplay® Therapy training, a neurodiversity-affirming play therapy framework that enhances her ability to support neurodivergent children and their families.
+She is currently further expanding her professional development through training in AutPlay® Therapy, a neurodiversity-affirming play therapy approach that enhances her ability to support neurodivergent children and their families in a respectful and strengths-based way.

-Danielle offers one-to-one play therapy sessions for children and provides guidance to parents, social workers, and educators on emotional regulation and the importance of attachment.
-Her mission is to help caregivers develop strategies that foster deeper connections with the children in their care.
+In addition to offering one-to-one play therapy for children, she provides guidance and support to parents, social workers, and educators around emotional regulation and the importance of secure attachment.
+Her aim is to equip caregivers with practical, compassionate strategies that deepen connection and nurture meaningful, trusting relationships with the children in their care.

 She currently accepts referrals from parents, GPs, teachers, social workers, GALs, and community agencies.